AdobeDocs/experience-manager-65.en/help/assets/interactive-videos.md

    ![Asset picker](assets/chlimage_1-133.png)

-   Tapping an image in the asset selector panel adds it to the selected timeline segment.
+   Selecting an image in the asset selector panel adds it to the selected timeline segment.

-1. Select a single thumbnail image within one of the timeline segments, then tap the **[!UICONTROL Actions]** tab.
+1. Select a single thumbnail image within one of the timeline segments, then select the **[!UICONTROL Actions]** tab.
 1. Do any of the following:
    <table>
     <tbody>
       <tr>
       <td>To associate the selected thumbnail image with a Quickview</td>
-      <td><p>Under Action Type, tap <strong>Quickview</strong>.</p> <p>If you are an Experience Manager Sites and Ecommerce customer:</p>
+      <td><p>Under Action Type, select <strong>Quickview</strong>.</p> <p>If you are an Experience Manager Sites and Ecommerce customer:</p>
        <ul>
        <li>Notice that the SKU Value text field is pre-populated with the selected product's SKU (Stock Keeping Unit), which is a unique identifier for each distinct product or service that you are offering.
 This value is populated automatically when the image is associated with a product in Experience Manager Commerce.</li>
-       <li>If the pre-populated SKU is incorrect, tap or click the Product Picker icon (magnifying glass) to open the Select Product page.
-Tap or click the product you want to use, then tap the check mark in the upper-right corner of the page so you can return to the Interactive Video Editor.</li>
+       <li>If the pre-populated SKU is incorrect, select the Product Picker icon (magnifying glass) to open the Select Product page.
+Select the product you want to use, then select the check mark in the upper-right corner of the page so you can return to the Interactive Video Editor.</li>
        </ul> <p> If you are <em>not</em> an Experience Manager Sites or Ecommerce customer</p>
        <ul>
        <li>See <a href="/help/assets/carousel-banners.md#identifying-hotspot-and-image-map-variables">Identifying hotspot variables</a>.
 The variables must be defined.  </li>
        <li>By default, this SKU field uses the image asset's filename without the extension.
 If you follow a standard naming convention for your files based on SKU, then this filename typically does not require any additional edits. </li>
        <li>Otherwise, edit the default value and enter the correct SKU value.
 In the SKU Value text field, type the product's SKU (Stock Keeping Unit), which is a unique identifier for each distinct product or service that you offer.
-The entered SKU value automatically populates the variable portion of the Quickview template so that the system knows to associate the tapped image with a particular SKU's Quickview.</li>
+The entered SKU value automatically populates the variable portion of the Quickview template so that the system knows to associate the selected image with a particular SKU's Quickview.</li>
-       </ul> <p>(Optional) If there are other variables within the Quickview that you must use to further identify a product, tap <strong>Add Generic Variable</strong>.
+       </ul> <p>(Optional) If there are other variables within the Quickview that you must use to further identify a product, select <strong>Add Generic Variable</strong>.
 In the text field, specify an extra variable.
 For example, <code>category=Womens</code> is an added variable.</p> <p> </p> </td>
       </tr>
       <tr>
       <td>To associate the selected thumbnail image with a hyperlink</td>
-      <td><p>Under Action Type, tap <strong>Hyperlink</strong>, then do one of the following:</p>
+      <td><p>Under Action Type, select <strong>Hyperlink</strong>, then do one of the following:</p>
        <ul>
-       <li>If you are an Experience Manager Sites customer, tap the Site Selector icon (folder) to navigate to a webpage.
+       <li>If you are an Experience Manager Sites customer, select the Site Selector icon (folder) to navigate to a webpage.
 The URL-based method of linking is not possible if your interactive content has links with relative URLs, particularly links to Experience Manager Sites pages.</li>
        <li>If you are a standalone Dynamic Media customer, in the HREF text field, specify the full URL path to a linked web page.</li>
        </ul> <p>Be sure you specify whether to open the link in a new browser tab or in the current tab.</p> </td>
       </tr>
       <tr>
       <td>To associate the selected thumbnail image with an Experience Fragment</td>
-      <td><p>Under Action Type, tap <strong>Experience Fragment</strong>, then do the following:<p>
+      <td><p>Under Action Type, select <strong>Experience Fragment</strong>, then do the following:<p>
        <ul>
-       <li>If you are an Experience Manager Sites customer, tap or click the Search icon (magnifying glass) to open the Experience Fragment page.
-Tap or click the Experience Fragment you want to use, then tap <strong>Select </strong>in the upper-right corner of the page so you can return to the Actions panel on the previous page.<br /> See <a href="/help/sites-authoring/experience-fragments.md">Experience Fragments</a>.</li>
+       <li>If you are an Experience Manager Sites customer, select the Search icon (magnifying glass) to open the Experience Fragment page.
+Select the Experience Fragment you want to use, then select <strong>Select </strong>in the upper-right corner of the page so you can return to the Actions panel on the previous page.<br /> See <a href="/help/sites-authoring/experience-fragments.md">Experience Fragments</a>.</li>
       </ul>
        <ul>
        <li>Specify the width and height of the Experience Fragment as you want it to appear on the video.</li>
        </ul><strong>Note</strong>: The social media sharing tools in Interactive Video are not supported when you embed the viewer in an Experience Fragment.
 To work around this issue, you can use or create viewer presets that do not have social media sharing tools.
 Such viewer presets let you successfully embed it in Experience Fragments.</p></tr><
       <tr>
       <td>To edit an action already assigned to a thumbnail image</td>
-      <td>Within a timeline segment, tap a thumbnail image that has a chain link to the right of its text label.
+      <td>Within a timeline segment, select a thumbnail image that has a chain link to the right of its text label.
 The chain link indicates that an action is assigned to it.
-Tap the <strong>Actions</strong> tab so you can make your changes.</td>
+Select the <strong>Actions</strong> tab so you can make your changes.</td>
       </tr>
       <tr>
       <td>To change the text label of a thumbnail image</td>